makitpro/StepClock/Readme.txt

 - Accelstepper (http://www.airspayce.com/mikem/arduino/AccelStepper/)
 - wire.h that is already included with Arduino IDE

+VERSIONS
+There is a birthday version with a buzzer that will play a song the day you choose.
+Just change the value of birthdayDay, birthdayMonth and birthdayHour variables to match your birthday.
+Of course you'll need to add a buzzer.
+IMPORTANT: if you choose this version, the code will play the song and stop working at the set time and you'll need to reset the board with the reset button.

 SET TIME
 The first time you use it, uncomment on of these two lines: